beatybiodiversitymuseum/data-documentation/docs/reference/filter-terms.md

 # Portal Filter Terms

+!!! note

+    `?` is the wildcard for a single character
+    `*` is the wildcard for one or more characters

 | Term | Wildcards Supported? | Description |
 | ---- | -------------------- | ----------- |
 | Text Search | :x: | Simple full-text search parameter.
 The value for this parameter can be a simple word or a phrase. |